Lodged by the Supreme Administrative Court

 The text of the request for a preliminary ruling can be found here.

-The Court of Justice ruled that: [a]rticle 2(n) and Article 28(2) of Regulation (EU) No 604/2013 of the European Parliament and of the Council of 26 June 2013 establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection lodged in one of the Member States by a third-country national or a stateless person, read in conjunction, must be interpreted as requiring Member States to establish, in a binding provision of general application, objective criteria underlying the reasons for believing that an applicant for international protection who is subject to a transfer procedure may abscond.
+Article 2(n) and Article 28(2) of Regulation (EU) No 604/2013 of the European Parliament and of the Council of 26 June 2013 establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection lodged in one of the Member States by a third-country national or a stateless person, read in conjunction, must be interpreted as requiring Member States to establish, in a binding provision of general application, objective criteria underlying the reasons for believing that an applicant for international protection who is subject to a transfer procedure may abscond.
 The absence of such a provision leads to the inapplicability of Article 28(2) of that regulation.

 The Supreme Administrative Court lodged a reference for a preliminary ruling in a case concerning value-added tax by the resolution No. 8 Afs 96/2013-42 of 7 July 2015.